Ae3232/headless-cms/content/for-clients/_index.md

 howCoteamsItemImg5: "/images/how-coteams-img5.svg"
 howCoteamsItemTitle5: Costs
 howCoteamsItemDescription5: he process is designed to provide the best experience for the players, the viewers, and ultimately the game.
 We have already developed several games with this methodology.
 There are three basic steps Developing the game - Programming the game - Verifying the game to make sure all code is working.
+  The process can be applied in many ways, however, we believe that
+howCoteamsItemImg6: "/images/how-coteams-img5.svg"
+howCoteamsItemTitle6: Taxes
+howCoteamsItemDescription6: he process is designed to provide the best experience for the players, the viewers, and ultimately the game.
+We have already developed several games with this methodology.
+There are three basic steps Developing the game - Programming the game - Verifying the game to make sure all code is working.